jamesspyrou/jamesspyrou.github.io/README.md

-The personal website of Australian neuroscientist and researcher James Spyrou.
+The personal website of Estonian-based Australian neuroscientist and researcher James Spyrou.